Chart Color Schemes

 Thomastown is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Thomastown has one of the most culturally diverse populations in Australia, with 54.2% born overseas and 69.0% speaking a language other than English at home.
-Christianity is the predominant religion in Thomastown, accounting for 50.2% of its population.
-Islam is significantly overrepresented compared to Greater Melbourne, comprising 16.2%.
+Thomastown has a culturally diverse population, with 54.2% born overseas and 69.0% speaking a language other than English at home.
+Christianity is the main religion in Thomastown, making up 50.2% of its population.
+Islam is overrepresented compared to Greater Melbourne, comprising 16.2%.

 Frequently Asked Questions - Diversity